stonezyg/modernize-apps-katacoda/scenarios/resilient-apps/01-install-istio.md

 We'll use the above components througout this scenario, so don't worry if you don't know what they do!

 Istio consists of a number of components, and you should wait for it to be completely initialized before continuing.
-Execute the following commands to wait for the deployment to complete and result `successfully rolled out`:
+Execute the following commands to wait for the deployment to complete and result `deployment xxxxxx successfully rolled out` for each deployment:

 `oc rollout status deployment/istio-pilot && \
  oc rollout status deployment/istio-mixer && \